 - Plans run $5–$17 per camera per month across the big four (Tactacam, SpyPoint, Moultrie Mobile, Stealth Cam) as of mid-2026 — over a 3-year life that’s $180–$600 in fees, often more than the camera itself.

 - Weak signal can double or triple battery drain — manufacturers’ own support docs (Tactacam, SpyPoint, 2025) list low LTE signal as the #1 cause of short battery life, because the radio retries transmissions at full power.
+A passive external antenna is the fix for a marginal-but-not-zero signal site.

 - The U.S. Fish & Wildlife Service counted 14.4 million hunters in 2022 (National Survey, 2023 release), and cellular now outsells standard trail cameras at major hunting retailers, per industry reporting from outlets like Outdoor Life (2024).